johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TailwindGuide.md

 use all Tailwind's default settings and place into a generated index.css file.

 ## Extend vs Replace
-Tailwind allows you to replace or extend the settings.
-If you are using Bodiless components, which may be using default tailwind classes, we suggest you [extend](https://tailwindcss.com/docs/theme/#extending-the-default-theme) instead of replace using theme.extend.
+Tailwind allows replacing or extending the settings.
+If site builder is using Bodiless components, which may be using default tailwind classes, we suggest to [extend](https://tailwindcss.com/docs/theme/#extending-the-default-theme) instead of replace using theme.extend.